Coba

-Sacbeob
+Sakbe'ob

-Sacbeob (Maya plural of sacbe), or sacbes, were very common at the Coba site.
-They are raised pathways, usually stone paths at this site, that connected the clusters of residential areas to the main center of the site and the water sources.
-These paths were the connecting points to most areas of the Coba site and the major features discovered and preserved.
-Sacbeobs were the main reason why maps of Coba could be created.
-The sacbeobs were one of the ways anthropologists figured out how to excavate the site and transect the area.
-The sacbes also were used by the anthropologists to help determine the size of Coba.
+Sakbe'ob (Maya plural of sacbe), or sacbes, are very common at Coba.
+They are raised pathways lined with stones on each side and filled with smaller stones and lined with sand, shell, and/or plaster on top.
+These paths were the connecting points to most areas of Coba.
 Although the Maya used wheels in artifacts such as toys, anthropologists note that without indigenous animals suitable for draft, they did not implement the wheel for transportation of goods or people.